EciStg/order-placement/receipt/README.md

                           "unitCost": 1.99 }]}

-### As a seller I would like to provide two tracking numbers (T-123-ABC, T-456-DEF) for a single order (PO-ABC123-2)
+### As a seller I would like to provide many tracking numbers (T-123-ABC, T-456-DEF) for a one order (PO-ABC123-2)

+1. One Order, Many Shipments, One Receipt, No Items

-1. Single Order, Many Shipments, Single Receipt
+2. One Order, Many Shipments, One Receipt

     1. JSON